 The Bedford Fire Department is a fully paid department with 64 certified personnel protecting approximately 50,000 citizens in 10 square miles.
-The Operations Division works a 3 shift: 24 on 48 off schedule with 19 firefighters/paramedics assigned to each shift.
+The Operations Division works three shifts: 48 hours on 96 hours off schedule with 21 firefighters/paramedics assigned to each shift.
 Three fire stations protect the city with one Ladder Truck, two Engines, three Ambulances, an air and light truck, a mobile command post, swift water rescue truck/boat, and a battalion chief vehicle.

 The Operations Division is responsible for responding to the needs of the citizens and guests passing through the city at anytime day or night.
 These needs consist of, but are not limited to, fire suppression, rescue, emergency medical services, hazardous material emergencies, severe weather operations, and any other emergencies that may arise.